 General mulligan tips:

 - In most matchups, you should keep Anivia.
 Without her, a lot of your synergies won’t work.
 You can keep Entreat if you didn’t found Anivia.

-- Avarosan Sentry is often a good keep, especially against decks without a form of evasion to get through without killing him.
+- Avarosan Sentry is often a good keep, especially against decks without some form of evasion to get through without killing him.

 - Keep Vile Feast, Avalanche, and Kindly Tavernkeeper to have a solid early game against any non-control deck.

-- Keep Gluttony when accelerating your Anivia gameplan is what matters the most.
+- Keep Gluttony when you value accelerating your Anivia gameplan as much as possible.

 Be aware that these are just the general guidelines to help you understand the deck’s gameplan.
 Mulligans are very matchup-dependant – please refer to the matchup section below for more specific advice on mulligans against different meta decks.